 Green Templeton is seeking new partnerships as we embark on this vital and original work to produce new thinking, information and findings.
 The key to our approach is to welcome a ‘big tent’ of interested parties, to build productive relationships and share experience and expertise in a safe and constructive setting.

-Dr Sara Shaw is an Associate Professor at the University of Oxford and Fellow at Green Templeton College, and her research focuses on the organisation and development of healthcare policy and practice.
+Dr Sara Shaw is an Associate Professor at the University of Oxford and Research Fellow of Green Templeton, and her research focuses on the organisation and development of healthcare policy and practice.
 Contact Sara.